 What is the THORSwap Chainflip integration?

-THORSwap now routes swaps through Chainflip's liquidity pools when they offer better execution than THORChain's native routes.
-The routing happens automatically based on which protocol delivers the best price for each specific swap.
+THORSwap routes swaps through Chainflip's liquidity pools when they offer better execution than other native cross-chain protocols it aggregates.
+The routing happens automatically based on which source delivers the best price for each specific swap.

-THORSwap chooses Chainflip when it offers better pricing, typically for mid-size native BTC swaps, specific asset pairs with deeper Chainflip liquidity, or during periods of congestion on one protocol.
+THORSwap chooses Chainflip when it offers better pricing, typically for mid-size native BTC swaps, specific asset pairs with deeper Chainflip liquidity, or during periods of congestion on other routing sources.

 Do I need to do anything different to use Chainflip through THORSwap?

 No. The integration is automatic.
-THORSwap's routing engine compares both protocols and selects the best route without requiring any user input or configuration.
+THORSwap's routing engine compares the protocols it supports and selects the best route without requiring any user input or configuration.

 Are my assets still native when routed through Chainflip?

 Yes.
-Both THORChain and Chainflip handle native assets without wrapping.
+Chainflip handles native assets without wrapping.
 Your BTC, ETH, SOL, and other assets remain in their native form throughout the swap process.

 How does this integration benefit liquidity providers?

-LPs on Chainflip gain access to additional swap volume from THORSwap users.
+LPs on Chainflip gain access to additional swap volume from THORSwap and Metro users.
 When Chainflip wins the routing competition, that flow generates fees for Chainflip liquidity providers.